 The unimpressive metal box from which all the ductwork in many HVAC systems emanates is either the furnace or the air handler, and it houses the blower and filters to clean the circulated air.
 If the system includes an air conditioning unit or heat pump, the evaporator coil is inside the air handler.
 Many furnaces and air handlers, known to HVAC pros as air handling units, also house sound attenuators to reduce noise and vibrations from the mechanical units inside.

 The blower is typically a drum with fins that spins on a horizontal axis.
 It's located at the bottom of the furnace compartment or air handler, and as it spins, it forces air past the heat exchanger or evaporator coil into the main duct outlet, which splits into smaller branches to feed individual rooms.
-The blower gets air from a return duct that comes from the furnace room or from another room in the house, and inside the return duct is a removable filter that removes dust and pollen from the air.
+The blower gets air from a return duct that comes from the furnace room or from another room in the house, and inside the return duct is a removable filter that removes dust and pollen from the air but the filter's primary function is to protect the internal components.
 The blower motor is electric even if the furnace burns gas, and a signal from the thermostat tells it when to cycle on and off.

 The most common filters are flat-panel filters consisting of fiberglass fibers stretched over a cardboard frame, but while these inexpensive filters are fine for air coming into the air handler, they aren't the most efficient ones for the outgoing air that people breathe.
 Pleated filters made with cotton or plastic fibers are better, and the best are electrostatically charged to better attract dust particles.
 Efficient filters limit airflow, however, and not all systems are designed for them, so it's best to check with a pro before retrofitting your filters.